1) Why did we call it Gateway Marina?

 4) When will the first berths be available?

-With approval already granted to build berths over 7ha of “wet lease” area, the first release of berths including 2 commercial berths will commence following completion of harbour dredging, subject to delays caused by COVID-19.
+With approval already granted to build berths over 7ha of “wet lease” area, the first release of berths including 2 commercial berths will commence following completion of harbour dredging.
 Register your interest now to receive development and progress updates.

 5) Can I secure a berth to lease now?